Test Sample Accuracy Scales with Training Sample Density in Neural Networks: Introduction

-Why is the smooth empirical error function meaningful?
-Smoothing is performed out of necessity; in order to resolve the problem of not having empirical samples to quantify the error of a subfunction, one must assume interdependence between subfunctions.
-In general, smoothing with $k$ introduces a bias since the bound on a subfunction's smooth empirical error is not estimating its expected error in the limit of number of samples of its region.
-However, the smoothing is not unreasonable - errors of different subfunctions in neural networks \emph{are} interdependent, due to parameter sharing - and the bias is reducible by searching $k$, which successful experimental results indicate is sufficient to render it inconsequential in practice.

 There are many possible ways to partition a neural network.
 An argument against making the partitioning more coarse than linear activation regions is reduction in discriminativity; in the extreme case, casting the network as a single subfunction results in the same error bound for all samples.
 An argument against making the partitioning more finegrained is linear functions are already the least complex class of parametric functions; there is no way to further subdivide a linear activation region such that the functions computed are different, as each input in the region implicates exactly the same parameters.
-However, an interesting direction for future work is extending the idea of density-as-reliability to density of continuous input samples, rather than density of discrete partitions, which would require a different bounding procedure to the one used in this work.
+However, an interesting direction for future work is extending the idea of density-as-reliability to density in continuous space, rather than of discrete partitions, which would require a different bound to the one used in this work.

-\Cref{f:two_moons} illustrates input-dependent error bounds for a model trained on the half moons dataset.
+\Cref{f:two_moons} illustrates our approach for a model trained on the half moons dataset.
 Considering the model as a composition of individual functions allows the discrimination of risk based on input region.